Summer Scholars Support Program – Now Open!

 - Documentation Required: Page 1 of parent/guardian(s) 1040 EZ.

 - If you applied for a Summer Precollege Focus Series or SCIP, please do not submit a Deferred Deposit Request until you have gained acceptance into the program.
-Once you have been accepted, please submit and complete the Participant Agreement in the registration portal.
-A payment is not needed; however, you must submit the Participant Agreement first before requesting Deferred Deposit.
+Applicants should expect to hear back from the respective program within 2-3 weeks regarding an admission decision, depending on applicant volume.
+Once you have been admitted, please submit your Deferred Deposit request as our office cannot place Deferred Deposit if your admission is denied or pending.

 IMPORTANT DATES FOR SUMMER 2026